 Some series of activities (work) performed in a reasonable sequence (flow).

 What may account for the perceived complexity is the number of wildly different industries and segments the term is used in.
-When it comes to IT, both workflow and orchestration, individually and as a phrase, are used by cloud and infrastructure management, service management, release management and application management to describe those disciplines.
+When it comes to IT, both workflow and orchestration, individually and as a phrase, are used in disciplines including:

 One final note of introduction; there is some discussion regarding the differences between orchestration and automation.
 In this discussion, the distinction is negligible and so the terms are used interchangeably, mainly to avoid excessive repetition.

 Here are some common orchestration types:

 - Enable applications to use cloud services like databases